MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 1. When the **Sign in** window is displayed, sign in as the user you previously selected as the **Compliance Administrator**.

-1. Get yourself familiar with the new Microsoft Purview Portal.
+1. Get yourself familiar with the new Microsoft Purview portal.
 When you are done, leave the browser window open.

 You have successfully switched to the **Compliance Administrator**'s account and are now ready to start the lab.